robsalasco/homebrew-libpostal/README.md

 ## What is this?

-I use macOS and I need a convenient way to use the lib so I built a repo meanwhile a stable version is released.
+I use macOS and I need a convenient way to use the lib so I built a repo ~~meanwhile a stable version is released~~.

 ## Why didn't you submit a Formula to Homebrew?

-Because they don't allow alpha quality software.
+~~Because they don't allow alpha quality software.~~ Soon!

 ## How can I use it?